Harry compares Meghan to Diana and criticizes royals' 'unconscious bias' in Netflix documentary - KESQ

 The couple have spoken before about the constraints placed on them while members of the royal family, and that frustration re-emerged repeatedly in the documentary.

-Meghan described her engagement announcement in 2017 as an “orchestrated reality show.”
+Meghan described her engagement announcement in 2017 as an “orchestrated reality show,” calling their first interview as an engaged couple “rehearsed.”
 And speaking of the media’s initial fascination with the prince’s then-girlfriend, Harry recalled how other members of the royal family struggled to share his concern.

 “As far as a lot of the family were concerned, everything that she was being put through, they had been put through as well.
 So it was almost like a rite of passage,” Harry said.
 “My wife had to go through that, so why should your girlfriend be treated any differently?
 Why should you get special treatment?
 Why should she be protected?,” he said, paraphrasing their arguments.